Lewis & ClarkLaw School

 Veg Dining and Resources:

 Portland is a great place to be vegan, go vegan, or just eat delicious vegan food.
 Eating a plant-based diet is one of the easiest and most effective ways to minimize your harm to the Earth, especially if you buy local, sustainable food (like from co-ops and CSAs!).
 But even law students need to hit the town from time to time, so here are some of our favorite places.
-There are way too many places to list here, so check out the online resources for more recs.
+There are way too many places to list here, so check out the online resources for more recommendations.

 Online resources